technokrat/vuexr/README.md

 Conventional AR requires a lot of expertise in building native smartphone applications for a multitude of platforms, requiring hard to get specialists.

-For small and large businesses this poses a very large financial and personnel undertaking, to just evaluate, whether it's customers profit from an AR-based solution.
+For small and large businesses this poses a very large financial and personnel undertaking, while having bad time to market performance.

-In contrast, VueXR allows you to prototype your solution in no time, by leveraging the ease, accessibility, and mutli-platform capability of web technologies, as well as your
+In contrast, VueXR allows you to prototype a solution in no time, by leveraging the ease, accessibility, and mutli-platform capabilities of modern web technologies, as well as your existing web codebase: You only have to write your code once!

 #### Why [Technokrat](https://technokrat.ch)?
 [Technokrat](https://technokrat.ch) is a full-stack engineering service by ETH-alumni in Zurich, Switzerland, and is the maintainer behind VueXR.

-Our strength lies in the combination of research, electronics design, firmware, IoT, computer engineering, manufacturing, and **Software Development**.
+Our strength lies in the combination of research, electronics design, firmware, IoT, computer engineering, manufacturing, and **software development**.

-We can offer you a one-stop experience in upgrading (legacy) setups to AR or start from the beginning, and consult you in selecting the best competitive solution.
-We also integrate Web-APIs into your existing setup (such as REST, GraphQL, SOAP, Swagger, etc.).
-Just give us a call and we support you with a **Workshop or MVP in just under six weeks**, independent of small or enterprise scale businesses.
+We can offer you a one-stop experience in upgrading (legacy) setups to AR, or start from the beginning, and consult you and your team in bootstraping and selecting the best competitive solution.
+We also integrate Web-APIs directly into your existing software (such as REST, GraphQL, SOAP, Swagger, etc.).
+Just give us a call and we support you with a **workshop or MVP in just under six weeks**.

 ### Getting Started